martis42/depend_on_what_you_use/README.md

 ### Configure the aspect

-The features which can be configured through the aspect factory attributes are documented at [Features](#features).
+The features which can be configured through the aspect factory attributes are documented at [Configuring DWYU](#configuring-dwyu).
-Put the following inside a `aspect.bzl` file (file name is exemplary):
+Put the following inside a `.bzl` file:

 ```starlark
 load("@depend_on_what_you_use//:defs.bzl", "dwyu_aspect_factory")